shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 # Custom branding

-Casa allows administrators to alter the application's appearance to match their organization's look and feel.
-There are two ways to tweak the appearance: a quick point-and-click set of changes that you can preview immediately, or a more low-level approach that enables the possibility to supply your own CSS file and images (this is known as external assets directory usage).
+In Casa administrators can supply their own logo and favicon to better match the organization's look and feel.
+If you want to apply more advanced customizations, adding the custom branding plugin is the way to go (requires a valid license to operate).

 !!!
 Important:
-    This page covers all existing customizations.
-Depending on the actual edition of Casa you are using (e.g CE or EE), some features may not be available in your installation.
+    This page covers customizations available through the custom branding plugin.
+It is assumed you have already added it to your Casa installation and is in started state.

+The plugin allows administrators to easily alter application's appearance.
+There are two ways to tweak the design: a quick point-and-click set of changes that you can preview immediately, or a more low-level approach that enables the possibility to supply your own CSS file and images (this is known as external assets directory usage).

 ## Quick design customization